dorellang/insight/docs/docs/Layers/LayerSelector.md

 A function that creates an specified layer type.

 #### `LayerSelector( parameters : Object, map: Object )`
-  Create the layer by type.
+  Creates the layer by type.